abhi0977/neo-quotes.nvim/README.md

 - **Customizable**: Easily customize the frequency and type of quotes displayed.
 - **Non-intrusive**: Designed to be lightweight and non-intrusive, providing inspiration without disrupting your workflow.

-Here's a simplified version of the installation guide:

 ---

 # Installation